 Please understand that speech and actions have consequences, and unacceptable behavior will not be tolerated.
-When you participate in areas where the code of conduct applies, you should act in the spirit of the "Hacker values".
-If you conduct yourself in a way that is explicitly forbidden by the Code of Conduct, you will be warned and asked to stop.
+When you participate in areas where the code of conduct applies, you should act in the spirit of the "Hacker Values".
+If you conduct yourself in a way that is explicitly forbidden by the Code of Conduct, you will be warned and asked to stop, and your messages may be removed by community moderators.
 Repeated offenses may result in a temporary or permanent ban from the community.

 If you encounter a conduct-related issue, you should report it to the Working Group using the process described below.
 Do not post about the issue publicly or try to rally sentiment against a particular individual or group.